jasondonnellya/stasis-hero.vision/README.md

 ## What is Stasis Hero: Vision

 Stasis Hero Vision is a canon multiplayer text adventure that is set in the world of Stasis Hero.
-I have decided to make the code open source as a way to help junior web or game developers.
+I have decided to make the code open source as a way to help junior web or game developers and for anyone who is interested in how the project runs.

 ## Setup